Barmwato/barmwato.github.io/_pages/resume.md

 author_profile: true
 ---

-# Collins Barmwato — Resume
+# This is my resume

 ## 🎓 Education
 **Jaramogi Oginga Odinga University of Science and Technology**